rjseymour66/rjseymour66.github.io/content/en/docs/bash/efficiency/parents-child-envs.md

 You should have your personal startup file (i.e. `.bash_profile`) source your personal initialization file (`.bashrc`).
 Add this command to the startup file to make that happen:
+- `source` is a builtin.
+This is required because if it were just a program you run, it would run in a child shell and would not affect the environment

 ```bash
 if [ -f "$HOME/.bashrc" ]